jtriley/StarCluster/README.rst

 * Added commands
     - printconfig - To print your existing cluster configuration
     - reloadconfig - To reload the core and plugins configuration of a ''running'' cluster.
+    - cleancluster
-    - cleancluster - Will clean Open Grid Engine from dead nodes.
+        + Will clean Open Grid Engine from dead nodes.
+(Eg.: Dead spot instances)
+        + Manages "impaired" nodes.
+(Reboots reserved instances, kills spot instances.)
       (Useful with spot instances and used by the vanilla_improvements load balancer)
     - recover
         + If sge_qmaster crashed, restarts it.